cmayer/MitoGeneExtractor/snakemake/README.md

 ## To do ##
-- Integrate 1_gene_fetch.py into snakefile
+- Integrate 1_gene_fetch.py into snakefile.
+- Enable pipeline to take multi-fasta protein reference file containing target (taxa-specific) and non-target (possible contaminant) reference sequences.
-- Make Workflow Hub compatible
+- Make Workflow Hub compatible.
-- Generate RO-crates
+- Generate RO-crates.

 ## MGE output post-processing ##
 As an alternative to running 'snakefile' or 'snakefile_genefetch-fastpmerge', 3_mge_tidy-snakemake.py and 4_mge_stats-snakemake.py supplementary scripts can be run seperately after MGE.